 Recently I dusted off the old hard drives and revisited a few weddings I've photographed.
 For a while I'd been making trips with my brother to see concerts in Nashville.
 Through all my music indulging trips, I fell in love with the city.
-I'm the adventurous, wanderlust-filled nature lady, but something about Nashville has my heart.
+I'm the adventurous and wanderlust-filled nature lady, but something about Nashville has my heart.
 Mid-2014 the thought of expanding my wedding photography to the market seemed like a grand idea.
-More than I ever dreamed it has been an amazing experience in Nashville, and I'm only getting started.
+More than I ever dreamed, it has been an amazing experience in Nashville, and I'm only getting started.

 our first concert 2013: Tori Kelly at Exit-In